-(4) "Department" means the Oregon Department of Education.
+(5) "Department" means the Oregon Department of Education.

-(5) "Designated referral and evaluation agency" means the agency in each county designated to be the referral point for parents and others who suspect that a child may need early intervention or early childhood special education, and to be responsible for assuring that all referred children suspected of having a disability receive evaluation for potential eligibility for early intervention and early childhood special education.
+(6) "Designated referral and evaluation agency" means the agency in each county designated to be the referral point for parents and others who suspect that an infant, toddler, or child may need early intervention or early childhood special education, and to be responsible for assuring that all referred infants, toddlers, and children suspected of having a disability receive evaluation for potential eligibility for early intervention and early childhood special education.

-(6) "Early childhood special education (ECSE)" means free, specially designed instruction to meet the unique needs of a preschool child with a disability, three years of age until the age of eligibility for public school, including instruction in physical education, speech-language services, travel training, and orientation and mobility services.
+(7) "Early childhood special education (ECSE)" means free, specially designed instruction to meet the unique needs of a preschool child with a disability, three years of age until the age of eligibility for public school, including instruction in physical education, speech or language services, travel training, and orientation and mobility services.
 Instruction is provided in any of the following settings: home, hospitals, institutions, special schools, classrooms and community childcare or preschool settings, or both.

-(7) "Early intervention and early childhood special education assistants" means individuals who implement program activities under the direct supervision of the professional personnel.
+(8) "Early intervention and early childhood special education assistants" means individuals who implement program activities under the direct supervision of the qualified personnel.

-(8) "Early intervention and early childhood special education specialists" means professionals who implement or coordinate the implementation of individualized family service plans.
+(9) "Early intervention and early childhood special education specialists" means qualified personnel who implement or coordinate the implementation of individualized family service plans.

-(9) "Early intervention (EI)" means services for preschool children with disabilities from birth until three years disability(of age, including Indian children and children who are homeless and their families, these services are:
+(10) "Early intervention (EI)" means developmental services for infants and toddlers from birth through age two with a disability, including Indian infants or toddlers and infants or toddlers who are homeless and their families.
+These services are:

 (a) Based on scientifically-based research, as defined in OAR 581-015-2000, to the extent practicable;

-(b) Designed to meet the child's developmental needs and the needs of the family related to enhancing the child's development as identified by the IFSP team, in any one or more of the following areas: physical development; cognitive development; communication development; social or emotional development; or adaptive development;
+(b) Designed to meet the infant or toddler's developmental needs and the needs of the family related to enhancing the infant or toddler's development as identified by the IFSP team, in any one or more of the following areas: physical development; cognitive development; communication development; social or emotional development; or adaptive development;

 (c) Selected in collaboration with the parents;